by Mike Ricotta - December 20, 2018

 Step Three – Optimize for Mobile

-2018 e-commerce data reveals that 50% of all purchases took place on either a tablet or a mobile device.
+2018 e-commerce data reveals that 50% of all purchases took place on either a tablet or a mobile device, so it’s critical to incorporate them into your digital marketing strategy.
 Mobile sales have been growing steadily since responsive technology was mainstreamed in 2012.
 In 2015 Google released Mobilegeddon, a tactic boosting the ratings of mobile-friendly websites making it nearly impossible for older web technology to rank in search.
 This move basically forced responsive web design on all e-commerce stores.
 Today responsive web design is the norm but it is still important to continually optimize for mobile devices.
 Below is a quick hit list for mobile optimization;

 Step Four – Begin Executing A Thoughtful Email Marketing Strategy